geonetwork/website/docsrc/index.rst

 Describe information using the online metadata editing tools.
-The metadata editor support ISO19115/119/110 standards used for spatial resources and also Dublin Core format usually used for opendata portal.
+The metadata editor support ISO19115/119/110 standards used for spatial resources and also Dublin Core format usually used for opendata portals.

 Based on user profiles (eg. reviewer, editor), a dashboard provides easy access to their informations and tasks.
 Online editing of metadata is based on a powerful template system and directories of information (eg. contacts, thesaurus).

 The editor provides uploading of data, graphics, documents, pdf files and any other content type.
-It supports among other:
+It supports among others:

 * multilingual metadata editing,
 * validation system,